Thresholded Lasso Bandit: Performance Guarantees

-This assumption controls the probability under $p_A$ that two arms yield very similar rewards (and hence are hard to separate).
-It was first introduced in \citet{goldenshluger2013linear} in the (low-dimensional) linear bandit literature.
-The margin condition holds for the most usual context distributions (including the uniform distribution and Multivariate Gaussian distributions).
+\end{assumption} The margin condition controls the probability that under $p_A$ two arms yield very similar rewards (and hence are hard to separate) and is widely used in the classification literature (see e.g., \citet{tsybakov2004optimal, audibert2007fast}).
+For the (low-dimensional) linear bandit literature, it was first introduced in \citet{goldenshluger2013linear}.
+The margin condition holds for the most usual context distributions (including the uniform distribution and Multivariate Gaussian distributions) and a much weaker assumption than requiring the strict separation between the arms.